3xp0rt/Naminter/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/naminter)](https://pypi.org/project/naminter/)
 [![Downloads](https://img.shields.io/pypi/dm/naminter)](https://pypi.org/project/naminter/)

-Naminter is a powerful, fast, and flexible username enumeration tool and Python package.
-Leveraging the comprehensive [WhatsMyName](https://github.com/WebBreacher/WhatsMyName) list, Naminter efficiently enumerates usernames across hundreds of websites.
-With advanced features like browser impersonation, concurrent checking, and customizable filtering, it can be used both as a command-line tool and as a library in your Python projects.
+Naminter is an asynchronous OSINT username enumeration tool and Python package.
+Leveraging the comprehensive [WhatsMyName](https://github.com/WebBreacher/WhatsMyName) list, Naminter enumerates usernames across hundreds of websites.
+With advanced features like browser impersonation, asynchronous enumeration, and customizable filtering, it can be used both as a command-line tool and as a library in your Python projects.

 <p align="center">
 <img width="70%" height="70%" src="preview.png"/>